Cinema of India: Golden Age (late 1940s–1960s)

-The Apu Trilogy (1955–1959, Satyajit Ray) won prizes at several major international film festivals and firmly established the Parallel Cinema movement.
+The Apu Trilogy (1955–1959, Satyajit Ray) won prizes at several major international film festivals and firmly established the parallel cinema movement.
 It was influential on world cinema and led to a rush of coming-of-age films in art house theatres.
-Cinematographer Subrata Mitra developed the technique of bounce lighting, to recreate the effect of daylight on sets, during the second film of the trilogy and later pioneered other effects such as the photo-negative flashbacks and X-ray digressions.

 During the 1950s, Indian cinema reportedly became the world's second largest film industry, earning a gross annual income of ₹250 million in 1953.
 The government created the Film Finance Corporation (FFC) in 1960 to provide financial support to filmmakers.
 While serving as Information and Broadcasting Minister of India in the 1960s, Indira Gandhi supported the production of off-beat cinema through the FFC.
 Commercial Hindi cinema began thriving, including acclaimed films Pyaasa (1957) and Kaagaz Ke Phool (1959, Guru Dutt) Awaara (1951) and Shree 420 (1955, Raj Kapoor).
-These films expressed social themes mainly dealing with working-class urban life in India; Awaara presented Bombay as both a nightmare and a dream, while Pyaasa critiqued the unreality of city life.
+These films expressed social themes mainly dealing with working-class urban life in India.

 Epic film Mother India (1957, Mehboob Khan) was the first Indian film to be nominated for the US-based Academy of Motion Picture Arts and Sciences' Academy Award for Best Foreign Language Film and defined the conventions of Hindi cinema for decades.
 It spawned a new genre of dacoit films.
 Gunga Jumna (1961, Dilip Kumar) was a dacoit crime drama about two brothers on opposite sides of the law, a theme that became common in Indian films in the 1970s.
-Madhumati (1958, Bimal Roy) popularized the theme of reincarnation in Western popular culture.

 Actor Dilip Kumar rose to fame in the 1950s, and was the biggest Indian movie star of the time.
 He was a pioneer of method acting, predating Hollywood method actors such as Marlon Brando.
-Much like Brando's influence on New Hollywood actors, Kumar inspired Indian actors, including Amitabh Bachchan, Naseeruddin Shah, Shah Rukh Khan and Nawazuddin Siddiqui.
+Much like Brando's influence on New Hollywood actors, Kumar inspired Hindi actors, including Amitabh Bachchan, Naseeruddin Shah, Shah Rukh Khan and Nawazuddin Siddiqui.